 If your hair is already looking a bit listless from your overeager attentions, unfortunately there's not a lot you can do.
 It's pretty much just a matter of cutting off as much of the damaged hair as you can and waiting for new healthy hair to slowly grow in and take its place.

 To help prevent further damage, beyond giving your hair a break and letting it air dry as much as possible, always handle it gently and avoid tight hairstyles.
 Use conditioner and rather than vigorously toweling off your hair, wrap it in the towel to absorb some of the water before you blow dry.
 And when you do have to use a hair dryer, use a lower setting and keep the device a decent distance from your hair.
 You're trying to dry it after all, not cook it.
 Also, the more you fiddle with your hair the more you weaken it, so brush it as little and as gently as possible, and don't sit there twisting it around your fingers.

-Cut your hair some slack by checking out more hair care related articles on the next page.
+Cut your hair some slack by checking out more hair care related articles below.

 - "Good Hair Care May Head off Hair Loss."
 American Academy of Dermatology.
 June 17, 2009.
 (9/29/2009) http://www.skincarephysicians.com/agingskinnet/hair_care.html

 - "Hair Loss."
 Mayo Clinic.
 Feb.
 1, 2008.
 (9/29/2009) http://www.mayoclinic.com/health/hair-loss/DS00278/METHOD=print&DSECTION=all

 - "Hair Loss: Hair Shaft Defects."
 Web MD.
 Aug.
 1, 2005.
 (9/29/2009) http://www.webmd.com/skin-problems-and-treatments/hair-loss/hair-shaft-defects